Sanojinkoniq/GoogleMapsDirection/README.md

 #Install

-1. Drag GoogleMapsDirection folder to your project.
+Drag GoogleMapsDirection folder to your project. or
-2. Use Cocoapods
+Use Cocoapods

 #License